openstax/cookbook/README.md

 * Get doc normalization scripts into this repo from testkitchen (for comparing two large baked outputs).
 * Change from ElementBase <- Element to Element <- BasicElement
 * README: element_children, .only, selectors, config files
+* Use ERB for more readable string building?

 ## Quirks